Lech (Vorarlberg)

-Lech am Arlberg is a mountain village and an exclusive ski resort in the Bludenz district in the westernmost Austrian state of Vorarlberg, on the banks of the river Lech.
+Lech am Arlberg (Alemannic: Lääch) is a mountain village and an exclusive ski resort in the Bludenz district in the westernmost Austrian state of Vorarlberg, on the banks of the river Lech.

 In terms of both geography and history, Lech belongs to the Tannberg district.
 In touristic terms, however, it is part of the Arlberg region.
 Lech is administered together with the neighbouring villages of Zürs, Zug, Oberlech and Stubenbach.
 The municipality is an internationally known winter sports resort on the Arlberg mountain range and caters to wealthier clientele, particularly to the international jet set and foreign royalty.
 The Dutch royal family and Russian oligarchs regularly ski there.
 Lech am Arlberg is one of the 12 members of the elite group "Best of the Alps".

+Geography

+The altitude of 1444 m for the village refers to the location of the old church on a hill.
+14.1% of the municipal area is forested, 58% of the area is Alpine.
+Geographically and historically, Lech belongs to the Hochtannberg region, formerly Tannberg, but in terms of tourism the municipality is part of the Arlberg region.
+Lech belongs to the district of Bludenz and also to the judicial district of Bludenz, but unlike its southern neighboring communities of Klösterle and Dalaas, which also belong to the district of Bludenz, it is not located in the Klostertal, but in the Arlberg massif to the northeast of it.

+In the municipal area of Lech, the source rivers Formarinbach (source near the Formarinsee) and Spullerbach, which flows out of the Spullersee, merge to form the river Lech, which then flows via Warth through the Tyrolean Lechtal towards Bavaria.